I received sign in instructions via email

-If you received an email from Google regarding U.S. Information Reporting and Withholding tax which included log-in information for the Google Tax Form Service, please use the link below to access the Google Tax Form Service and complete this request.
-The Google Tax Form Service is hosted by Markit | CTI Tax Solutions, a third-party company that Google has engaged to create a simplified process to collect tax information.
+If you received an email from Google regarding US Information Reporting and Withholding tax, which included sign-in information for the Google Tax Form Service, use the link in the email to create an account.

 - Sign in to the Google Tax Form Service.

-Google has a regulatory responsibility under Chapter 3 of the U.S. Internal Revenue Code to withhold tax and report where a non-U.S. partner receives U.S. source income.
-If any U.S. withholding taxes apply, Google may begin withholding taxes on the payments starting as early as July 2019.
+Google has a regulatory responsibility under Chapter 3 of the US Internal Revenue Code to withhold tax and report where a non-US partner receives US source income.
+If any US withholding taxes apply, Google may begin withholding taxes on the payments starting as early as July 2019.

-Only the portion of your revenue earned from US users will be subject to U.S. withholding taxes and reporting.
-These are revenues (e.g., advertising views, transactions, subscriptions) that are generated from usage in the United States.
+Only the portion of your revenue earned from US users will be subject to US withholding taxes and reporting.
+These are revenues (e.g. advertising views, transactions, subscriptions) that are generated from usage in the United States.

-The U.S. withholding tax rate that will apply will be based on the tax documentation you have provided to Google (e.g., Forms W-8 or W-9).
-The default withholding rate is 30% on applicable payments if a valid tax form is not provided.This rate may be reduced if you are a tax resident of a country that has an income treaty with the U.S. You will see the finalized amount withheld in your monthly earnings report.
-For Youtube partners refer to your AdSense payments report.
+The US withholding tax rate that applies will be based on the tax documentation you’ve provided to Google (e.g. Forms W-8 or W-9).
+If a valid tax form isn't provided, the default withholding rate is 30% on applicable payments.This rate may be reduced if you're a tax resident of a country/region that has an income treaty with the US You'll find the finalized amount withheld in your monthly earnings report.
+For YouTube partners, refer to your AdSense payments report.

 Submitting your Tax FormEXPAND ALL COLLAPSE ALL

-Google will use the information you provide to validate that you’re a U.S. or non-U.S. person, determine the appropriate rate of withholding, if applicable, and complete the required information reporting form (Form 1042-S or Form 1099) at year end.
+Google will use the information you provide to validate that you’re a US or non-US person, determine the appropriate rate of withholding, if applicable, and complete the required information reporting form (Form 1042-S or Form 1099) at year end.

 - Do not use a P.O.
 Box or “In Care Of Address” as a permanent residence address: We've found that some individuals/businesses provide a post office box or “in care of” address as their permanent residence address.
-If your permanent residence address is at a corporate services provider (such as a law firm or trust company), please send a copy of your articles of incorporation or other appropriate document showing that the address is your legal address to firstname.lastname@example.org.
+If your permanent residence address is at a corporate services provider (such as a law firm or trust company), send a copy of your articles of incorporation or other appropriate document showing that the address is your legal address to firstname.lastname@example.org.

-If any U.S. withholding taxes apply, Google may begin withholding taxes on the payments starting as early as July 2019.
+If any US withholding taxes apply, Google may begin withholding taxes on the payments starting as early as July 2019.